-Principal risks Credit Potential for loss due to the failure of a counterparty to meet its agreed obligations to pay the Bank.
+Principal risks Definition Credit Potential for loss due to the failure of a counterparty to meet its agreed obligations to pay the Bank.
 Traded Potential for loss resulting from activities undertaken by the Bank in financial markets.
-Capital and liquidity Capital: potential for insufficient level, composition or distribution of capital to support or normal activities.
-Liquidity: potential for loss where we may not have sufficient stable or diverse sources of funding or financial resources to meet our obligations as they fall due.
+Capital and liquidity Capital: potential for insufficient level, composition or distribution of capital to support our normal activities.
+Liquidity: risk that we may not have sufficient stable or diverse sources of funding or financial resources to meet our obligations as they fall due.
 Operational and Technology Potential for loss resulting from inadequate or failed internal processes, technology events, human error, or from the impact of external events (including legal risks).
-Reputational and Sustainability Potential for damage to the franchise (such as loss of trust, earnings or marketing capitalisation), because stakeholders taking a negative view of the organisation, through actual or perceived actions or inactions - including a failure to uphold responsible business conduct, or lapses in our commitment to do no significant environmental and social harm through our client and third-party relationships or our own operations.
+Reputational and Sustainability Potential for damage to the franchise (such as loss of trust, earnings or market capitalisation), because of stakeholders taking a negative view of the organisation, through actual or perceived actions or inactions - including a failure to uphold responsible business conduct, or lapses in our commitment to do no significant environmental and social harm through our client and third-party relationships or our own operations.
 Compliance Potential for penalties or loss to the Bank or for an adverse impact to our clients, stakeholders or to the integrity of the markets we operate in through a failure on our part to comply with laws or regulations.
-Information and Cyber Security Potential for loss from a breach of confidentiality, integrity and availability of the Bank's information systems and assets through cyber-attack, insider activity, error or control failure.
+Information and Cyber Security Risk to the Bank's assets, operations and individuals due to the potential for unauthorised access, use, disclosure, disruption, modification, or destruction of information assets and/or information systems.
 Financial Crime Potential for legal or regulatory penalties, material financial loss or reputational damage resulting from the failure to comply with applicable laws and regulations relating to International Sanctions, Anti-Money Laundering and Anti-Bribery and Corruption.
 Model Risk Potential loss that may occur as a consequence of decisions or the risk of mis-estimation that could be principally based on the output of models, due to errors in the development, implementation or use of such models.